azavea/pwd-unitybar/prototype/Readme.md

 # PWD Unity Bar Prototype

-TODO
+- menus
+- mobile
+- a11y
 - switch icons to inline svg (or `<use>`d within same file)
-  - then use css `fill:` for themes
+  - then use css `fill:` for color/themes
   - a11y: https://css-tricks.com/accessible-svgs/
 - js for click handling (jquery ok, bc react component will supersede)
     - app switcher toggle